rajashreem52/Flexday_Documents/pick.md

                --gpu 0 --batch_size 2
 ```

-Replace the path/to/checkpoint folder.
-The models are automatically saved in /PICK-pytorch/saved/models/PICK_Default folder.
+Replace the checkpoint, image_path folder, and output folder.
+The models are automatically saved in the /PICK-pytorch/saved/models/PICK_Default folder.
 An example of a testing script is given below.

 ```
  python3 test.py --checkpoint ~/PICK-pytorch/saved/models/PICK_Default/test_1221_004907/model_best.pth --boxes_transcripts ~/PICK-pytorch/boxx --images_path  ~/PICK-pytorch/images --output_folder ~/PICK-pytorch/passport_outputs --gpu 0 --batch_size 2
 ```

 The results are saved in the "passport_outputs" folder.
 Each image's keys and values are recorded in a corresponding "<Image_file_name>.txt" file.

 ### Inference